-More evidence has emerged that shows there is a very low risk of children becoming very unwell from COVID-19, even for children with existing health conditions.
+Our current evidence shows that there is a very low risk of children becoming very unwell from COVID-19, even for children with existing health conditions.
 Most children originally identified as clinically extremely vulnerable no longer need to follow this advice.
 Speak to your GP or specialist clinician if you have not already done so, to understand whether your child should still be classed as clinically extremely vulnerable.
 Those children whose doctors have confirmed they are still clinically extremely vulnerable are advised not to attend school whilst this advice is in place.
+Adult students considered clinically extremely vulnerable should also not attend school or college.
 Your school will make appropriate arrangements for you to be able to continue your education at home.
-Children who live with someone who is clinically extremely vulnerable, but who are not clinically extremely vulnerable themselves, should still attend school.
+People who live with someone who is clinically extremely vulnerable, but who are not clinically extremely vulnerable themselves, should still attend school.